mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Added locale support for results.
+The UI is still just english, but you can get back common names in other language.
+See the Locale setting in Preferences.
+After you change it, restart the application.
+- I pushed images for the arm64 platform.
+If someone could try it out on a Pi 4 or similar and open up an issue if it doesn't work (or a discussion entry if it does) that would be great.
 - Demo server!
 I should probably change the password before I hit push on this!
 - I added an experimental function that allows a YouTube live stream to be analyzed.
 I did this so I could set up a demo server somewhere - stand by for that.